yaboinarcio/android-wisdom/README.md

 - [Feeel](https://github.com/EnjoyingFOSS/feeel) as a workout companion
 - [Hail](https://github.com/aistra0528/Hail/blob/master/README_EN.md) to freeze applications
 - [UntrackMe](https://framagit.org/tom79/nitterizeme) to transform every link to a privacy-friendly front-end and remove tracking elements from URLs
+- [Amarok](https://github.com/deltazefiro/Amarok-Hider) to hide apps and folders with an easy to use toggle .
+[Crypto Prices](https://gitlab.com/cl0n30/cryptoprices) to keep track of cryptocurrency prices

 ## Chapter Six: THE BETS (Maybe unstable)
 Try these if they tingle your dingle